roberto-triumph/triumph4php/docs/index.md

 # triumph4php manual #

 # Introduction #
-The idea for triumph4php was borne out of a need to remove the tediousness out of PHP programming.
+The idea for triumph4php was born out of a need to remove the tediousness out of PHP programming.
 PHP itself is a simple language that is easy to learn; however there currently does not exist an editor that is tailor-made for it.

 # Yet Another Editor? #